Dreams They Forgot

 “Evocatively portrays both the difficulties and the sense of promise in the post-war era … at times it reminded me of Tim Winton’s Cloudstreet.”

-Books+Publishing (four stars)
+BOOKS+PUBLISHING (four stars)

 “This captivating debut… teems with charlatans, eccentrics and those doing it tough in a time of hardship and prejudice.
 Yet Ashmere weaves a sense of hope and redemption as her characters seek to rediscover their true selves.”

-Advertiser (four stars)
+ADVERTISER (four stars)

-Emma’s short stories have been widely published including in The Age, Commonwealth Writers Magazine adda, Griffith Review, Overland, Review of Australian Fiction, Sleepers Almanac, and on three Brisbane billboards for #8wordstory.
+Emma Ashmere’s short stories have been widely published, including in The Age, Commonwealth Writers Magazine adda, Griffith Review, Overland, Review of Australian Fiction, Sleepers Almanac, and on three Brisbane billboards for #8wordstory.
 She was shortlisted for the 2019 Commonwealth Short Story Prize, 2019 Newcastle Short Story Prize, 2018 Overland/NUW Fair Australia Prize and 2001 Age Short Story Award.
-Her debut novel The Floating Garden was shortlisted for the 2016 Small Press Network MUBA prize.
-Her short story collection Dreams They Forgot will be published in May 2020 by Wakefield Press.
+Her debut novel The Floating Garden was shortlisted for the 2016 Small Press Network MUBA/Book of The Year.
+Her new short story collection Dreams They Forgot is published by Wakefield Press.